RamonSmit/Nestable2/README.md

 [**Try Nestable Demo**](http://dbushell.github.com/Nestable/)

-Nestable is an experimental example and not under active development.
+Nestable is an experimental example and IS under active development.
 If it suits your requirements feel free to expand upon it!

 ## Usage